sillyfrog/BGGManager/README.md

 - _username_/_password_: This is your login to BGG to sync all of your games.
 - _dburl_: The URL to connect to the Postgres server, update for what you have configured for your DB.
+- _showlocationtable_ (optional): if true (default), a small table showing the location of the game relative to others will be displayed whenever the game lotation is shown on screen.
 - _ledscommand_: this is the command to call when you want to highlight your game - currently all that's included is `homieleds`.
 The program will be called with each argument in the list, and to the end will be appended the `<col>,<led>` for each LED to highlight.
 - _excludednames_ (optional): a list of names that will be excluded from the Player list when logging players.
 Useful to exclude names with typo's that may have made it into the DB.
 - _prioritynames_ (optional): names to always be at the top of the Player list when logging plays, in the same order (other names are sorted alphabetically).
 Ideal for frequent players so you can tap without typing.
 We list everyone in our household in this list.